 For many problems and issues where companies don’t have direct experience with solutions, they are considering, knowing the approach taken by peers, and having an idea of the results that can be expected, can be valuable so that you can make informed decisions as the basis for process design changes.
 While differences will exist between companies, having first-hand knowledge of the experience of leading peers can be an excellent guide, in addition to being a valuable starting point.

-Increasing quality of the vendor file using techniques, including a rigorous approval process and cross-charging budget holders for new vendor creation, are examples of approaches member companies may take to address this challenge.
-Direct knowledge and communication between peers can provide valuable insights for how to consider and evaluate alternatives.
+Increasing the quality of the vendor file using techniques, including a rigorous approval process and cross-charging budget holders for new vendor creation, are examples of approaches member companies may take to address this challenge.
+Direct knowledge and communication between peers can provide valuable insights into how to consider and evaluate alternatives.